 Please note: The sessions are not open to the public or media and only members of these claim groups may attend.

-For more information about the community sessions and to view the schedule and locations for March – April 2018 please click on the link provided.
+For more information about the community sessions and to view the schedule and locations for March 2019 please click here.

 Outside of these scheduled meetings, YMAC staff members are available to meet briefly with individuals and groups.
-Please let us know if you are interested in this option by filling in the “Contact Us” form at the bottom of this web page.
+Please let the YMAC YNSRA team know if you are interested in this option by filling in the “Contact Us” form at the bottom of this web page.

 Please fill in the form below if you have any questions or require additional information regarding the Yamajti Nation Southern Regional Agreement (YNSRA).